alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-returning-kafirs-greeting-and-attending-their-funerals.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible for a Muslim to follow the funeral procession of a Non-Muslim, as it is Haram for a Muslim to take them as allies."
+summary: "It is not permissible for a Muslim to follow the funeral procession of a Non-Muslim, as it is Haram for a Muslim to take them as allies."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz